Avian Influenza A (H5N1) Emergence Unit

 Follow the latest scientific news on the subject

-As part of ANRS MIE’s Emergence program, the agency provides a weekly scientific watch on avian influenza A(H5N1) to keep abreast of research progress.
+As part of the ANRS MIE Emergence program, the agency publishes a monthly scientific review on avian influenza A (H5N1), providing updates on the most recent research findings.

 Find out more